lucassantosf/devops/aws/cloudfront.md

     2- Tab 'Origins'

-        In Origin Domain selcct the S3 bucket
+        In Origin Domain select the S3 bucket

         Protocol HTTP only